eggerdo/arduino_blue/README.md

 # Scripts to make your life easy

 Based an all these modifications I made scripts which will let you easily upload a new sketch.
 Checkout the code from the repository.
-It includes an example sketch together with the skripts `scan.sh`, `connect.sh`, `upload.sh` and `serial.sh`.
+It includes an example sketch together with the skripts `scan.sh`, `bind.sh`, `connect.sh`, `upload.sh` and `serial.sh`.
 If you want to use your own sketch, use ino to init a new folder, copy your sketch in the src folder and the scripts in the root folder and add the above code to your program.

 ## scan.sh